germanattanasio/visual-recognition-nodejs/README.md

 # Visual Recognition Nodejs Starter Application

-  The IBM Watson [Visual Recognition][service_url] service analyzes the visual content of images to understand the scene without any input text describing
+  The IBM Watson [Visual Recognition][https://console.ng.bluemix.net/registration/] service analyzes the visual content of images to understand the scene without any input text describing

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.